Accelize/drm/doc/drm_hardware_integration.rst

 .. warning:: The DRM event is synchronized on the ``ip_core_aclk``
              clock.
 Make sure a clock domain crossing technique is implemented when necessary.

-.. important:: The ``metering_reset`` signal resets the metering counter.
-             Therefore, it SHALL NOT be connected to a user-controllable reset as it will give the user a way to reset metering information before this information is actually sent to the DRM web service.
-             If it happens, the end-user will not be charged for what he/she consumed.

 Instantiate the adapted IP core and DRM Activator in the wrapper and connect them
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^